n42r/n42r.github.io/_posts/2026-08-30-the-model-barely-matters.md

 # The model barely matters

 The industry line on AI coding is simple: pick the right model and your problems are solved.
 If not today's model, tomorrow's will do it.
+And whichever it is, make it the most expensive one.

 50 hours and a production healthcare app later, I learned that the model barely matters.

-I ran 12+ open-weight models through the same harness on the same codebase.
+I ran 12+ models through the same harness on the same codebase.
 The differences were marginal.
 I spent €15 on tokens total.
 That €15 wasn't an achievement — it was proof that the model was never the bottleneck.

 External data backs this up: